myokit/examples/README.md

     - [ ] Then with subplots, and subplots_adjust
     - [ ] Then with gridspec
     - [ ] Then stop.
+    - [ ] Alternatively replace this whole section with a link to https://github.com/MichaelClerx/making-figures/

 0. Using NumPy
     - [ ] Discuss log.npview() ?